contao/docs/docs/manual/installation/quickstart.en.md

 ### Updating database tables

-Once the Contao Manager has installed all packages, the database needs to be updated.
-To do this the [Contao-Installtool](../contao-installtool/) has to be started (Contao 4.13 LTS) or the required information has to be entered directly in the Contao Manager (Contao 5.x).
+As soon as the Contao Manager has installed all packages, the database must be updated.
+To do this you can use the [Contao Install Tool]({{% ref "/installation/contao-installtool" %}}) (Contao 4.13 LTS).
+From Contao 5 onwards, this is no longer necessary, as the database can be updated directly via the [Contao Manager]({{% ref "installation/contao-manager" %}}).

 ## Create an administrator account